aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 ## Phase 0: Setup

 Download the project [skeleton](skeleton.zip?raw=true).
-Start by running `rake db:create db:migrate db:seed`.
-You will also need to run `webpack -w` to compile the JavaScript.
+Start by running `bundle install`.
+To setup the database, run `rake db:setup` which creates, migrates and seeds the db in one command!
+Next run `webpack -w` to compile the JavaScript.

-Take a look at the `webpack.config.js`.
-Note that our entry point is `frontend/twitter.js`, so our other JavaScript files should live in `frontend/` too.
-Webpack will compile them from there and place `bundle.js` in `app/assets/javascripts/`.
+Take a quick look at the `webpack.config.js`.
+Note that our entry point is `frontend/twitter.js`, so all of our other JavaScript file should be defined in the `frontend` folder also.
+Webpack will compile them from there and create a `bundle.js` file in `app/assets/javascripts/`.

-Next look at `app/assets/javascripts/application.js`.
+Next checkout `app/assets/javascripts/application.js`.
 This is Rails' manifest file for JavaScript.
 All required javascript files are listed in the comment block at the top.
 This works in a similar fashion to placing `<script>` tags in our HTML, except that Rails compiles them all into a single file for production.